Djibouti: an economy based on services (marine transport and telecommunications). Access to the Ethiopian Market.

 Djiboutian Economy:

-Djibouti has created an enabling a good environment for the foreign direct investment
+Djibouti has created an enabling a good environment for Foreign Direct Investment

 Djibouti, as other city-states like Singapore and Mauritius, wishes to take profit of its strategic position to become a regional centre in financial, logistics, and telecommunications sectors